How Much Is 70 Percent Off? (Calculating Percentages in Your Head)

 So, the bottom line is that "70% off of $250" is the same as "30% of $250."
 3 x $25 = $75.
 That's the sale price—and wow, what a bargain!

 A Visual Example of the 30 Percent MethodClick thumbnail to view full-size

 There's more than one way to calculate a percentage.
 If you have a calculator, you'll need to structure the problem a little differently from the way we did it above.

 To calculate 70% off on a calculator, think "250 minus 70% equals what?"

 Using the calculator, enter the starting number (250 in our example), then the minus sign, then 70 followed by the % key, then the = key to get the answer.

 More Mental Math Videos

-You'll need to know how to multiply when you calculate percentages and his videos will help teach you shortcuts to make multiplication quicker.
-There's also a subtraction video here.
-You'll love the time-saving methods for working with numbers that you'll learn here.
+To learn more than just percentages, take a look at the other math videos from tecmath on YouTube.
+You'll need to know how to multiply when you calculate percentages, and this instructor's videos will help teach you shortcuts to make multiplication quicker.
+There's also a subtraction video.
+I like this instructor—his voice is kind, and his math methods are magical!
+You'll love the time-saving tips for working with numbers that you'll learn here.

 © 2014 Susan Deppner